TMTM

 Frankenmuth, Michigan

 This tiny town (population about 5,000) is steeped in Bavarian tradition, and it has the architecture to prove it.
 It also boasts the world’s largest Christmas store.
-This year, events include a Christkindlmarkt for three weekends starting Nov.
-24, a traditional German ChristKindlMarkt, and real reindeer at Grandpa Tiny's Farm.
+Events have included a Christkindlmarkt for three weekends, a traditional German ChristKindlMarkt, and real reindeer at Grandpa Tiny's Farm.

 ©TripAdvisor